isabella232/rtos-docs-pr.pl-pl/rtos-docs/threadx/chapter4.md

 ### <a name="allowed-from"></a>Dozwolone z

-Inicjowanie, wątki, czasomierze i isr
+Inicjowanie, wątki, czasomierze i isR

 ### <a name="preemption-possible"></a>Możliwe wywłasznia